 The public health nurse (PHN) and registered general nurse (RGN) in the community work with the GP and other professionals in the community.
 They will help in the care of your relative or friend.

-The PHN and RGN will make an assessment of your relative or friend as soon as they are informed by the hospital, GP or yourself.
+The PHN and RGN will make an assessment of your relative or friend as soon as they are informed by the hospital or GP.
 After their assessment, the PHN or RGN will discuss what other services your friend or relative needs.
 They may ask other professionals or services to be involved in their care.
-That way you do not have to worry about contacting lots of people yourself.
+You do not have to worry about contacting lots of people yourself.
 These services can include those of an occupational therapist, speech therapist or physiotherapist.

-After the visit of the PHN or RGN, they will discuss what kind of equipment can help to make your relative or friend more comfortable.
+The PHN or RGN will discuss what kind of equipment can help to make your relative or friend more comfortable.
 Or indeed anything that can help to improve their quality of life.
-They will guide you on how to get this equipment.
+They will advise you on how to get this equipment.